After6Services/mt-plugin-pqmanager/README.md

 Deleting jobs and changing their priority is pretty simple: select a job (or jobs) and click the Delete button or choose the More Actions...
 Change Priority option.

+Clicking the "Error log" menu option provides insight into why and which jobs have failed.
+This information is also recorded in the Activity Log, however it's often difficult to pull the data out of there.
+Use the message provided to help track down errors so they can be fixed.
+Error records can be deleted, and deleting all records will cause the "Error log" menu item to not appear until a new error has been recorded.

 Configure whole blog publish warnings at the system level, by going to Tools > Plugins and choosing Publish Queue Manager > Settings.
 Select the blogs you want to warn users not to republish and specify a message to warn them with.
 The default warning message: